Hebrews 9:1-2

 John MacArthur introduces this chapter reminding us of the basic principle that...

 God never asks anyone to give up anything without His offering something far better in return.
 The chief obstacle in the way of the Hebrews’ faith was their failure to see that everything connected with the ceremonial law (covenant, sacrifices, priesthood, and ritual) was preparatory and transient.
 So the writer painstakingly and definitively pursues a clear revelation of the better character of the New.
 (MacArthur, John: Hebrews.
-Moody Press or Logos)
+Moody Press)

 Ray Stedman adds the following illustration...